-In response to Secretary Scully's query regarding if folks can build a MVMS float wider than 8-feet, Public Works Administrative Manager Miller reported that folks may build a wider float if desired.
-Secretary Scully pointed out that if a 40-foot boat is tied to a MVMS, due to the 25-foot width restrictions, the system can only house one boat, and now the system is not an MVMS.
+In response to Secretary Scully's query regarding if folks-mooring permittees can build a MVMS float wider than 8-feet, Public Works Administrative Manager Miller reported that folks-they may build a wider float if desired.
+Secretary Scully pointed out that if a 40-foot boat is tied to a MVMS, due to the 25-foot width restrictions (inclusive of the float), the system can only house one boat, and which would defeat the purpose of now the system is not an MVMS.
 Public Works Administrative Manager Miller confirmed that is correct.
 In answer to Secretary Scully's inquiry regarding why the standards are limited to single-point moorings, Public Works Administrative Manager Miller explained that the existing single-point mooring fields have many MVMS already.
 The double-point mooring fields can be explored in the future.
 In reply to Secretary Scully's question regarding how many people with moorings outside of the yacht clubs have requested a MVMS, Public Works Administrative Manager Miller believed there might have been approximately two permittees who have requested these in the past.
 Vice Chair Beer explained that the MVMS standards apply only to single-point mooring fields because when the beam is increased on a single point mooring to 25-feet, it doesn't affect the other vessels around it.
 A MVMS on a double point mooring would result in no space between vessels and potentially eliminate navigation space between vessels.